ReyG18/prework-study-guide/README.md

 ## Usage

--This study guide works alongside the console in your browser (F12 in Windows, Command+Option+I in macOS), as the console allows us to see how JavaScript runs while we debug and practice code.
--Each topic has its own dedicated section where notes can be reviewed.
--Open the console.
+-Open the console using F12 in Windows or Command+Option+I in macOS.
 There will be a list of topics with a topic suggested to study first.

 ## Credits